 Every child drawing a house knows that there is a chimney in a true house and smoke is coming from the chimney.
 This is a page for those who would like to change this picture.

 I described here the phenomenon of the flame in the aspect of the formation of pollutants coming from incomplete combustion.
 I must note that I have skipped many issues.
 I focused on the understanding and description of those phenomena that are key to incomplete combustion and which have not been adequately highlighted so far.
-I recommend starting reading from the pages “flame front”, “radiation” and “practical remarks”.
+I recommend starting reading from the pages “flame front”, “radiation” and “practical notes”.
 On these three pages I presented the main mechanisms leading to incomplete combustion along with suggestions on how to prevent it.
 The description is far from exhausted.
 However, I hope that according to the Polish proverb, “for a wise head two words is enough” it will be useful anyway.
 I encourage you to comment, supplement, ask questions and correct errors.

 I am a theoretician, but together with a friend, we test the ideas described here.
 Relationship in the “news” section.

-Flame is a chemical reaction that occurs in the gas.
+Flame is a chemical reaction that occurs in gas.
 This reaction requires high temperatures to take place.
 At the same time, combustion produces heat.
 So the reaction taking place in the flame creates itself the environment necessary for its further course.
 The flame’s environment is usually much colder than it.
 In those places of the flame in which the reaction slows down, the heat release decreases and the temperature drops quickly.
 When the temperature drops, the reaction ceases completely and the leftovers are left unburned.
 That is smoke.
 This phenomenon usually occurs in places with insufficient oxygen supply.
 Due to the poorly controllable nature of the flame, it is very difficult to get rid of such places completely.
 However, it can be remedied by not letting the reagents cool down quickly.
 Speaking figuratively, in a typical furnace the flame gets cold.
 In its viewpoint our environment is a frost -1000 °C. It can not finish its action because it is freezing quickly.
 Therefore, a simple way to improve the quality of combustion is to accurately insulate the place where the flame cools down, and to mix hot residues with a slight excess of air.
 In this way we will create conditions for thorough burning up poisonous leftovers.
 The furnaces designed using this method achieve very good flue quality results.

-More scientific introduction
+More scientific explanation

 There is a common believe that we are facing the following alternative.
 If we want to completely burn all hydrocarbon residues then we need high temperatures and good oxygen supply and then an increased level of nitrogen oxides appears.
 And if we create low temperature flame and also want to partially remove fuel based nitrogen, then we are unable to oxidize carbon compounds.
 This alternative is well supported by experience.
 However most of typical combustion devices create a flame which is surrounded by cold side walls.
+The observed anticorrelation comes in my opinion from the way how the combustion reaction organizes itself in a much colder environment.
+Typical situation is presented on the left part of figure 3 on page “summary” and such setup creates above-mentioned anticorrelation between NOx and carbon based pollutants.
+In general, however, the nitrogen reactions and equilibrium of carbon compounds with oxygen are two different issues which can be decoupled and managed separately.

 e-mail: admin at_sign piec-zero.tk